Tenkir/vanmoof-s2-user-manual/brakes.md

 ## Adjust Brake Pads

-Brake pads can be adjusted by turnig the M5 hex bolt on the rear of the brake calipers.
+Brake pads can be adjusted by turning the M5 hex bolt on the rear of the brake calipers.

 To adjust, turn the bolt clockwise until the rotor can just spin freely without rubbing against the brake pads.